interlockledger/specification/ILInt/README.md

 ## Licensing

-This format is licensed under public domain and can be used by any purpose freely.
+This format is licensed under public domain and may be used by any purpose freely.